elysiagabe/magic-potions/README.md

 ## Final Thoughts
 #### What I would do differently
 * Given the limited time, I set up very simple input validation that doesn’t necessarily cover all valid cases.
 For example, customers can’t enter their phone number as (555) 555-5555.
 I’d do a lot more research into the validation rules I use.
 * I'd reassess the data model and make sure it makes sense.
-For example, the way the db is set up now, I have the foreign keys that link the customers table with the billing_info and shipping_info tables in the customers table.
-After thinking more in depth, I’d likely place the a customerID foreign key in both the billing_info and shipping_info table and/or add a shippingID and billingID foreign keys the orders table.
-If users are granted permission to place multiple orders, this could allow them to have different billing and shipping information saved to their account and associated with each order.
+For example, I could update the schema and relationships between tables to allow customer records to be assocaited with multiple shipping or billing information records.
+This could allow the customer to save different credit cards in their account and select which one they want to use when they place an order.
 * Implement media breakpoints and responsive styles for better experience on a small screen
 * Reassess and improve file structure
 * Add tests